lukelorusso/VerticalSeekBar/README.md

 Let's put some color on this view, shall we?
 You can set a drawable for the background and a drawable for the progress.
 If you don't, default colors will be applied.

-For both background and progress you have 3 choices:
+For both **background** and **progress** you have 3 choices:
 - set a start color and an end color, the view will create a gradient for you
-- set a drawable resource or color (REMEMBER: this choice have priority on the one before)
+- set a drawable resource or color (REMEMBER: this choice has priority on the one before)
 - just don't choose (it's still a choice anyway 😉)

-Example of the first choice
+Example for the first choice: apply a gradient
 ```kotlin
 mainVerticalSeekBar.drawableBackgroundStartColor = ContextCompat.getColor(this, R.color.my_background_start_color)
 mainVerticalSeekBar.drawableBackgroundEndColor = ContextCompat.getColor(this, R.color.my_background_end_color)